 - Personal accountability.
 It’s very hard to require or foster accountability in others if you’re not demonstrating accountability yourself.

 Where the Tidy Concept of Accountability Hits the Messy Wall of Reality

-When the people who act as the deciders or planners don’t know the details of how the work gets done, or the real constraints of the people who do it, they often set unrealistic goals based on a lack of understanding of the technical and operational specifics.
-The decision-makers can assume how things should go in a normative, conceptual way, but if they’re inaccurate, it seems extraordinarily unfair to blame differences on implementers who were not consulted in the process.
+When the people who act as the deciders or planners don’t know the details of how the work gets done or the real constraints of the people who do it, they often set unrealistic goals based on a lack of understanding of the technical and operational specifics.
+The decision-makers can make assumptions about how things should go in a normative, conceptual way, but if they’re inaccurate, it seems extraordinarily unfair to blame differences on implementers who were not consulted in the process.

 Either way, one group can be completely frustrated with the other group and become blameful.
 Or subgroups of implementers can become confused, resentful, and at odds if one group’s work is affected by a different subgroup of implementers that they can’t control and who bollix things up.

 Once there is clarity about what it is that needs to be done, as well as alignment on who does what for whom, the last step is holding people accountable for their actions.
 Did everyone do their part accurately, well, and on time?

 And if, in fact, they didn’t get where they were supposed to go?
 If the responsible party tries to make a case for why things awry, is it accountability to accept their words as explanatory, or as excuses and defensiveness?
 Is there a need for critical feedback, retraining, or, in fact, some kind of punishment, as perhaps the complaining VP was aching for?